 My first step was setting up AWS CLI and configuring credentials.
 This seemed straightforward until I hit my first challenge - permissions.

-account couldn't create S3 buckets.
+Challenge #1: AWS Permissions Initially, my temp-user account couldn't create S3 buckets.
 I learned about IAM policies the hard way:

 Started with basic S3 permissions